 So here are the few tools that seem to me the most used in static point cloud rendering, for 4D clouds rendering (captured with kinect for example) I don’t know any universal modular pipelines (some create their own software, their own houdini or blender code, but nothing that would apply to everyone)

-There is the blender plugin Stop motion obj https://github.com/neverhood311/Stop-motion-OBJ which allows to convert a ply or obj sequence into an animated mesh afterwards.
+There is the blender plugin Stop motion obj GitHub - neverhood311/Stop-motion-OBJ: A Blender add-on for importing a sequence of OBJ meshes as frames which allows to convert a ply or obj sequence into an animated mesh afterwards.
 This addon is good but has some limitations.
 I used it for example for this kinect rendering visible here : https://youtu.be/ZuzjzkTnv9s?t=141 it is however not well supported in blender and makes it difficult to integrate colors for example (here I used the skin modifier and I changed the scale on each object of the sequence via a script)

 If I wanted to summarize what is currently being done is to clarify my expectations regarding the development of the blender point cloud object.